marcusbello/fintech-api/README.md

 The file is self-documented, so you can see what each value does.

 ## Usage
-After launching the app, you will be able to access the it from your localhost on port 3030, test with:
+After launching the app, you will be able to access it from your localhost on port 3030, test with:
 ```bash
 curl -g http://localhost/3030/api/v1/ping
 ```
-* NB: Edit the defaut port (:3030) to another port of your choice following the configuration.
+* NB: Edit the default port (:3030) to another port of your choice following the configuration.

-##Documentation
+## Documentation

 Official OpenAPI documentation is available after launching the app on localhost, visit
 ```bash